 Painting a car isn’t a task for just anyone.
 But with the proper equipment, you can repaint your vehicle of any size right at home.
 Before you take on the challenge, you need to understand the importance of car primer and how primer color affects the final paint color of your vehicle.
-In this article, we explain how primer color affects your car’s paint and how to choose the right primer for your vehicle.
+In this article, we explain how automotive primer color affects your car’s paint and how to choose the right primer for your vehicle.

 How Primer Works